ktor-doc-jp/ktor-doc-jp/pages/servers/requests.md

 When handling routes, or directly intercepting the pipeline, you get a context with an [ApplicationCall](/servers/application.html#applicationcall).
-That `call` contains a property called `requests` that includes information about the request.
+That `call` contains a property called `request` that includes information about the request.

+Also the call itself has some useful convenience properties and methods that rely on the request.

 **Table of contents:**